Location: Stancliff Road, Morristown, VT

 Project Background: Stowe Land Trust accepted a donated conservation easement from owners Ron and Judy Stancliff.
 The Morristown Conservation Commission was a partner on this project and assists with ongoing stewardship of the property.

 Property Description: The Joe's Pond property consists of an 11.3 acre pond and wetland complex at the southern boundary bordered to the north by a 19+ acre mixed hardwood and softwood forest.
 The remainder of the property is an actively hayed agricultural field with frontage on Stancliff Road.
-There are no developed trails on the property.

 Public Access: Joe's Pond is open to the public for a number of non-motorized recreational activities including, but not limited to, hiking, hunting, birdwatching, cross country skiing, snowshoeing and nature study.
 Park along Stancliff Road.
 Or, to access the boat launch, drive down the far left side of the hay field (between the property sign and the neighbor's house) and park in the lower left corner at treeline.
 The field is actively used for hay, so please take care not to deviate from the driveway access and to park at the far edge of the field.
 From there, a short path to the left takes you to the water access.
 There is a peaceful network of trails in the forest which can be accessed by bearing right and following the yellow trail into the woods.
+Click here to see the Joe's Pond Trail Map and History brochure.

 Directions: Joe's Pond is located just over the Stowe line in Morristown.
 Heading north on Route 100 turn right onto Stancliff Road once across the town line.
 Travel .5 miles down Stancliff Road until you spot the Stowe Land Trust sign on your right.